Skip to main content

 Professional Presentation Award

 Students may apply for one of two types of PPAs: research or creative work.
-This distinction between these award types was made to improve the review process for graduate students that intended to travel to conference and events to perform or display their creative work, or develop their talents at a workshop in their discipline.
+This distinction between these award types was made to improve the review process for graduate students that intended to attend a conference or event to present, perform or display their creative work or develop their talents at a workshop in their discipline.
 Please see the scoring rubrics for each type of award.

 The Graduate Student Society (GSS) will notify students when the application is live for both Fall and Winter semesters.